 Using Spark to speed up the diagnosis performance for big data applications

-To solve these challenges, we run experiment to replace the diagnosis engine with Spark and use Jupyter notebook as frontend.
-Experiment result indicates the Spark based solution has improved the diagnosis performance significantly especially for complex job with large profile.
-Jupyter notebook also bring the benefit of fast iteration and easy knowledge share.
-In this session we are going to share our learnings along the journey.
+Ruixin Xu, Long Tian, and Yu Zhou outline an experiment run to solve these challenges, replacing the diagnosis engine with Spark and using the Jupyter notebook as the frontend.
+The experiment results indicate that the Spark-based solution has improved the diagnosis performance significantly, especially for complex jobs with a large profile.
+The Jupyter notebook also brings the benefit of fast iteration and easy knowledge share.
+They also outline the insights they’ve gained on the journey.

 What you'll learn

-Ruixin Xu is a Senior Program Manager from Microsoft Azure Big Data Tools team.
-Her focus areas are product design and project management, development experience in Big Data platforms, software development tool-chain, Software as a Service (SaaS) offerings.
+Ruixin Xu is a senior program manager on the Azure big data team at Microsoft.
+Her focus areas include product design and project management, development experience in big data platforms, the software development tool chain, and Software as a Service (SaaS) offerings.

 Long Tian is a Software Engineer Manger at Microsoft Big Data Analytics team.
 Focus on building developer experience (authoring, debugging, continuous integration and monitoring) for cloud big data services, including Spark, Hive and Azure Datalake.

-Yu Zhou is currently a Software Development Engineer for Azure Big Data team in Microsoft.
-He earned his Master of Science degree in EE from Beijing University of Posts and Telecommunications and his Bachelor of Science degree in EE from Hunan University.
-Yu Zhou is currently work for developing innovative big data solutions including distribute computing system and streaming computing.
+Yu Zhou is a software development engineer on the Azure big data team at Microsoft, where he develops innovative big data solutions, including distributing computing systems and streaming computing.
+He earned his master of science degree in EE from Beijing University of Posts and Telecommunications and his bachelor of science degree in EE from Hunan University.

 For conference registration information and customer service